rishiksh20/rishiksh20.github.io/_pages/projects.md

 {% include base_path %}

-**I have worked on some projects in the realm of Machine Learning, Reinforcement Learning and Natural Language Processing during my graduate and undergraduate studies, some of which are mentioned below:**
+**I have worked on some projects in the realm of Machine Learning, Reinforcement Learning, and Natural Language Processing during my graduate studies at University of Michigan and undergraduate studies at Pune University, some of which are mentioned below:**

 {% for post in site.projects reversed %}
   {% include archive-single.html %}